-The Sports Performance Program at UW Health Sports Medicine is part of a comprehensive sports medicine team.
+The UW Health Sports Performance Program is part of a comprehensive sports medicine team.
 This team includes sport nutritionists, sport psychologists, athletic trainers, physical therapists, sports medicine physicians and performance training specialists.
-This team of professionals have helped mold the Sports Performance Program philosophy.
+This team of professionals helped mold the Sports Performance Program philosophy.
 Programs are all designed and run by leaders in their respective professions.

-The Sports Performance Training Center at UW Health at The American Center is a 22,000-square-foot facility that houses open movement space and highly technical equipment all for the purpose of training athletes.
+The Sports Performance Training Center at East Madison Hospital is a 22,000-square-foot facility that houses open movement space and highly technical equipment all for the purpose of training athletes.